 - diagnose or fix technology problems

-- Workshop enables you to share particular items of content that you have created or completed, on an individual basis, or to Third Party Applications.
+- Workshop enables you to share particular items of content that you have created or completed, on an individual basis, or to Third Party Applications, other Workshop users, and others.
 Please note that if you share content to a Third Party Application or a third party service, it may be viewable by others within the Workshop Services.

-We share aggregate data with mentors for workshops which you have purchased or interacted with.
-This data may include things like location, device, the site that brought you to Workshop, but it will not contain any Personally Identifiable Information.
-We will never share your email address with mentors.
+We actively share aggregated data with our course providers as part of our service to them, such as which courses our users have purchased or interacted with.
+This data may include things like location, device, the site that brought them to Workshop, but it will not contain any Personally Identifiable Information.

-We may share your data with third-party companies who perform services on our behalf, such as payment processing, data analysis, marketing and advertising services (including retargeted advertising), email and hosting services, and customer services and support.
+We may share your data with third-party companies who perform services on our behalf, such as payment processing, data analysis, marketing and advertising services (including retargeted advertising and customer management databases), email and hosting services, and customer services and support.
 These service providers may access your Personally Identifiable Information and are required to use it solely as we direct, to provide our requested service.